You are currently viewing 25 Frugal Habits That Don’t Always Pay Off

 Old habits die hard, but the days of high-interest savings accounts have long passed.
 Now, if you wait to pay a bill closer to the due date, you are likely only risking a late payment fee.

 Do you need to get your bills organized?
-Use the tips in my Organizing Your Finances blog post!
+Use the tips in my Organizing Your Finances article!

 #18 Opting for Cheap DIY Beauty Routines